-Students engage in an individual research and writing practice that challenges them to analyze and articulate their personal philosophy of design.
+Arts Management students engage in an individual research and writing practice that challenges them to analyze and investigate a specialized area of arts administration and arts management.
 This capstone course also provides students an opportunity to clarify their professional goals based on their interests in arts management.
-Prerequisite:
+Prerequisite: Senior standing.

 ARTS101 - Studio Drawing I